 We now understand the technology stack that will power our desktop finance app:

-There’s only one thing missing: the multi-window UX and UI Finsemble provides!
+There is only one thing missing: the multi-window UX and UI Finsemble provides!
 Finsemble is the toolkit that enables full desktop UI development in HTML5; the last-mile of technology necessary to build your desktop app.

 Containers provide essentially the same starting point that a browser provides - a blank page.
 You get a runtime to execute your code and some low-level APIs.
 Legacy environments, like .NET and Java, gave us more goodies; graphical "controls" such as dialogs, menus, and windows.
 They also gave us an IDE that magically provided stub code for wiring up those controls with business logic.
-We don’t get the same head start with Containers.
+We do not get the same head start with Containers.

-Once we recognize the need for opening, and managing, multiple windows within an HTML5 desktop application, and the shortcomings of existing technology, we begin to understand Finsemble’s position in the technology stack.
+Once we recognize the need for opening and managing multiple windows within an HTML5 desktop application and the shortcomings of existing technology, we begin to understand Finsemble’s position in the technology stack.
 Finsemble provides:

 - An architectural layer for managing the complexities of multi-window development